 On the next page, select your Facebook Business Page and then scroll down to the Audience section.
 Select “Create New Audience” and then go down to the Locations subsection.

 Input the city that you are targeting.
-The smallest you can target is a 15-mile radius around your chosen city because of the Special Ad Category restriction.
+Because of the Special Ad Category restriction, the smallest you can target is a 15-mile radius around your chosen real estate market.

-For example, you can search for one audience interested in Zillow, another with an interest in Realtor.com, and then compare them to see which group responds better to your ad.
+For example, you can search for one audience interested in Zillow, another interested in Realtor.com, and then compare them to see which group responds better to your ad.

 7. Choose Ad Placement